 July.
 An unremittingly disturbed month.
 It was dull and cold (overall CET 14.7, the coldest since 1965); the temperature did not exceed 21C in many places of the south during the whole month.
 Even London failed to exceed 22C.
 The highest all month in Plymouth was only 18.3, and at Land's End it was beneath 16C all month.
 It was the wettest July since 1936 in the south and the wettest of the century in Scotland.
 It rained every day of the month in Cumbria and western and southern Scotland, and on 23 days over most of the UK.
 We haven't had a colder July since.

 August.
-Unsettled and mixed; wet in the west.
+Unsettled and mixed; wet in the west, but dry in the east.

 September.
 An average month, often unsettled.